 As supplied, the curated list of resolutions selectable from the controller is as follows.

 This is a subset of the processor's available formats, with coverage for over 100 more permutations of resolution, refresh and other parameters.
 For full details of the processor's capability see the TVOne 1T-C2-750 spec sheet; advanced users can full take advantage of the 750's deep customisability.

 The *spark d-fuser costs £825 ex.VAT and shipping.
 To order, fill in your details below and our manufacturing partner will get in touch with invoice, payment details, and shipping estimate.
 You can always contact *spark live at email@example.com or phone Toby Harris on +44 7974914725.

-April 2015 Update: Fewer than 20 units remaining!
+November 2015 Update: A handfull of units remaining!
 Three production runs in, once these are gone, they're gone.